jeffhandley/react-composite-pages/README.md

 #### Clean Output

-With the `RenderContainer` in place and being used by both the page and the template, we get very clean univerally-rendering pages.
+With the `RenderContainer` in place and being used by both the page and the template, we get very clean universally-rendering pages.
 Here's the (beautified) HTML output we now see.

 ``` html
 <html>